kerimoyle/cellml-specification/src/reference/examples/resets/reset_example_7_explicitordering.rst

 Note that "order" here refers to the sequence in which resets are *tested*, not the sequence in which they are *applied*.
 The former determines which reset is selected in an evaluation cycle (only one reset per variable is applied); the latter does not affect the final system values (see :numref:`Figure {number}<reset_rules_2_composite>`).

+.. container:: shortlist

     Note that:

     - all elements are in the same component; and
     - all variables have dimensionless units.

 .. code-block:: text